A Three-Regime Theorem for Flow-Firing: Background

 \section{Background}

 Following \cite{flowfiringprocesses}, we consider flow-firing on the two dimensional grid complex.
 A {\bf flow configuration} is an assignment of integer values to the edges of the complex.
 Visually, we depict flow as oriented, with positive values oriented to the right and up, and negative values oriented to the left and down.
-For example, the flow configuration on the left in Figure~\ref{fig1} has flow value zero on all edges except the center edge which has a value of $2$ depicted as a downward facing arrow and labeled with the magnitude $2$.
+For example, the flow configuration on the left in Figure~\ref{fig1} has flow value zero on all edges except the center edge, which has a value of $2$ and is depicted as a downward facing arrow and labeled with the magnitude $2$.

 The {\bf degree} of an edge is the number of two dimensional faces in which it is contained.
 An edge can {\bf fire} if it has at least as many units of flow as its degree.
 In firing an edge, one unit of flow is diverted around each of the two dimensional cells containing it; an example is shown in Figure~\ref{fig1}.
-In our visualizations, an edge with $1$ unit of flow will have a directed arrow but we suppress the number $1$.
+In visualizations, an edge with $1$ unit of flow will have a directed arrow but we suppress the number $1$.

 The flow-firing process starts with a fixed initial flow configuration.
 From all edges that can fire, one is selected and fired.
 This continues until no firing moves are possible or continues forever.
 A flow configuration is {\bf stable} if no flow-firing moves are possible.
-Otherwise, a flow configuration is called an {\bf intermediate configuration}.
 From a fixed initial configuration, we are interested in whether a stable configuration can be reached or not, and whether that stable configuration is unique.
 A flow configuration is {\bf conservative} if for each vertex $v$, the flow into $v$ is equal to the flow out of $v$.
-Conservative flows are of particular interest because of the following.

 \begin{theorem}[{{\cite[Proposition 2, Theorem 4]{flowfiringprocesses}}}] Let $\K$ be a flow configuration. \begin{itemize} \item If there is a vertex $v$ with

 then flow-firing never terminates. \item If $\K$ is conservative, then flow-firing terminates after a finite number of steps. \end{itemize} \end{theorem}